nikoloza/scratch/README.md

 =============================
 You can anytime reference other library for UI components.
 It's very simple.

 You only need to paste library's less files into `lib/libraryname` directory.
-Then add main file to `scratch/lib.less` file. **Bootstrap**'s' example is provided.
+Then add main file to `scratch/lib.less` file. **Bootstrap**'s example is provided there.
 Then you can decide which component you need to disable from scratch (with `scratch/scratch.less` file) or from included framework provided by them.
 It's all for avoid conflicts.

 -------------